kristiaan67/CourseraGettingAndCleaningDataProject/README.md

 source('./run_analysis.R')
 ```

-It takes no arguments and needs any configuration.
+It takes no arguments and needs no configuration.

 The R script will: